 Slap's BBQ - Kansas City, Kansas

-My favorite item, by far, was the ribs.
-They actually gave me three rather small ribs.
-They were tender and had an excellent slightly smoky flavor that had been well seasoned by rub or marinade.
-The sausage was also very good.
-The large chunks of burnt ends were the least exciting meat.
-They tasted good, but were more mildly seasoned than is typical in Kansas City burnt ends.
+My favorite item, by far, is the ribs.
+The St. Louis style cut pork ribs are tender and have an excellent slightly smoky flavor that has been well seasoned with their rub.
+The sausage is also very good.
+The large chunks of burnt ends have been the least exciting meat.
+They taste good, but are more mildly seasoned than is typical in our favorite Kansas City burnt ends.

-The meats were served dry (without sauce), and sauce was available in a squeeze bottle on the table.
 The sauce is the most unusual thing about this barbecue.
 It is a thin, very sweet sauce like that served with some appetizers in Chinese or Thai restaurants.
-While it may have its fans, I believe they could use a second, less sweet sauce.
-Fortunately the meats were good without sauce.
+That standard sweet sauce goes well with the smoked turkey, but on the other meats I prefer the spicy sauce, though the meats are good without any BBQ sauce.

-The cashier came around to talk to us during the meal and explained that she was the mother of the brothers who are two of the three owners.
-She is a real estate agent and her work schedule provides the flexibility to let her help out during the four hours Slaps is open each day.
+The cashier came around to talk to us during one of our early meals and explained that she was the mother of the brothers who at the start were two of the three original owners.
+She is a real estate agent and her work schedule provides the flexibility to let her help out during the four hours Slaps was then open each day.
 She brought us samples of their hushpuppies and the house cheese spread for dipping.
-The hushpuppies tasted good and added a nice, slightly crispy texture to the meal.
-She also said that the Slap's team is working on a spicier sauce.
+The hushpuppies tasted good and added a nice, slightly crispy compliment to the meal.